MarcosLaffitte/EEquAAM/NumberingTool/README.md

 ...
 ```

-- Output format: plain text file with reaction SMILES and identifiers as in the following example<br/>
+- General Output Format: plain text file with reaction SMILES and identifiers as follows<br/>

 ```
 #,reaction_1